Note on lattice description of generalized symmetries in $SU(N)/\mathbb{Z}_N$ gauge theories: Introduction and brief review of coupling to higher-form gauge fields

 This recent prescription based on higher-form symmetries could be described equivalently by the $SU(N)/\mathbb{Z}_N$ gauge theory where the $SU(N)$ gauge fields obey the twisted boundary condition with the 't~Hooft flux~\cite{tHooft:1979rtg}.
 It is then known that the topological charge becomes fractional; in terms of the $2$-form gauge field~$B^{(2)}$, we see easily

 where the first term gives rise to an integer in the topological charge, and the second term can provide a fractional part because $\int_{\text{$2$-cycle}} B^{(2)}\in\frac{2\pi}{N}\mathbb{Z}$.
-The proof of the fractionality under the twisted boundary condition was done by van~Baal~\cite{vanBaal:1982ag}, where we construct the transition function with the $\mathbb{Z}_N$-center-valued cocycle condition and then identify the topological classification of the $SU(N)$ principal bundle structure.
+The proof of the fractionality under the twisted boundary condition was done by van~Baal~\cite{vanBaal:1982ag}, where the author constructs the transition function with the $\mathbb{Z}_N$-center-valued cocycle condition and then identifies the topological classification of the $SU(N)$ principal bundle structure.

 L\"uscher proved~\cite{Luscher:1981zq} that the $SU(N)$ principal bundle can be constructed from the $SU(N)$ lattice gauge theory (see also Refs.~\cite{Phillips:1986qd,Phillips:1990kj}), while the topological structure on the lattice is nontrivial because the discretization of the spacetime breaks its continuity.
-We can recover this ``continuity'' by the L\"uscher's construction, and then, classify the integer topological charges.
+We can recover this ``continuity'' by L\"uscher's construction, and then, classify the integer topological charges.
 Recall that quantum field theory, a physical system with an infinite number of degrees of freedom, would be mathematically not well-defined as it stands, and the lattice regularization is the most well-developed non-perturbative framework.
 This work is quite awesome since it provides a solid foundation on our understanding of topological classifications, which enrich the nontrivial dynamics of gauge fields (e.g., the index theorem~\cite{Atiyah:1963zz,Atiyah:1968mp} and so on).

 Recently, in Refs.~\cite{Abe:2022nfq,Abe:2023ncy}, by generalizing this, the non-simply-connected $U(1)/\mathbb{Z}_N$ or $SU(N)/\mathbb{Z}_N$ principal bundle has been constructed in the lattice theory coupled with the $\mathbb{Z}_N$ $2$-form gauge field, and the fractionality of the topological charge on the lattice is proved.
-These studies have achieved the fully-regularized framework on the modern viewpoint of quantum field theories with generalized symmetries.
+These studies have achieved the fully regularized framework on the modern viewpoint of quantum field theories with generalized symmetries.

 The proof in Ref.~\cite{Abe:2023ncy} is given in a sophisticated way based on the principle of the locality, $SU(N)$ gauge invariance, and $\mathbb{Z}_N$ $1$-form gauge invariance, while this idea looks different from that for the $U(1)$ case in~Ref.~\cite{Abe:2022nfq} and the construction is quite complicated.
 Thus, from the analytical viewpoint in lattice gauge theory, it may be hard to explicitly demonstrate the traditional knowledge on the 't~Hooft twisted boundary condition, and recent developments of non-Abelian gauge theories with higher-form symmetries.
 Also the relation between the Kapustin--Seiberg prescription by the $U(1)$ fields and the lattice construction by the $2$-form integer lattice field is not obvious; it is puzzling how to take the continuum limit of an integer field on the lattice so that its field configuration is smooth.